 We think in Indonesia, MDI has one of the sharpest teams.
 The fact that they wrote a very large check into us also gives us a very strategic partnership with the Telkom Group, which is the largest listed company in Indonesia.
 We bring fresh innovative ideas to them, they bring business development opportunities to us.
 It’s a win-win for both parties.

 I’d like to think we have been very selective.
 We have three new investors in the round.
 We had six institutional investors in total who gave us offers to invest, so we turned three down.
 And the reason we chose who we chose was because we respect investors who go deep with us, who think about the long-term, with whom you also have a very good personal and professional chemistry.
 Their team went very deep.
 They spent a lot of time with us.
 They focused a lot on the value they could bring to the table.
 There’s a lot of things that we can do with the Telkom Group.
 They have some of the biggest digital properties in the market.
 There’s T-Cash and there is a need for credit scoring, for example.
 I can’t comment specifically on the ones we are working on right now.

 Given Kredivo’s valuation, is it poised to become Indonesia’s next unicorn?

 I don’t even think that far.
 First of all, is the valuation high?
 I don’t think so.
-I think we might be in the top 1 percent of valued companies in Southeast Asia, because I think that’s also because our metrics is very good.
-So its not high based on the metrics.
+I think we might be in the top 1 per cent of valued companies in Southeast Asia because I think that’s also because our metrics are very good.
+So it’s not high based on the metrics.
 Its high relative to the competition.
 It’s a pretty healthy valuation.
 Could we be the next unicorn?
 I don’t know.
 We just want to build the greatest products for our customers.
 If we focus on building the right products, we will hopefully become a unicorn.
 If we do that, then along with a lot of good luck, we might become a unicorn.